 Click the button below to read an interesting guide on retractions.Click here to visit 'Musings on retractions'

 The volumetric extrusion rate is a combination of layer height, extrusion width and speed.
 If this combination of values give too a high volume / second the hotend does not have the capacity to melt the filament at the needed rate, this means that the extruder tries to push semi-molten plastic out of the nozzle orifice and this will also lead to too high extrusion force.

-When the QR extruder is used in a direct application (Hotend is placed into the extruder and the whole unit is placed on the printhead) it is important to use a piece of PTFE tube connecting the hotend with the extruder, if the PTFE is not used there is a free space in the extruder where the filament can buckle and create jams.
+When the QR extruder is used in a direct drive application (Hotend is placed into the extruder and the whole unit is placed on the printhead) it is important to use a piece of PTFE tube connecting the hotend with the extruder, if the PTFE is not used there is a free space in the extruder where the filament can buckle and create jams.

 The length of the 4/2 mm PTFE tube on the 1.75 mm QR must be 31 mm.

 For the 2.85/3.0 mm QR a PTFE tube 6/4 mm with the length of 2.5 mm must be used.

 The PTFE tube is highlighted in blue color.

 To learn how to setup a E3D V6 hotend on a BMG check this guide.